jorgie-feliciano/content-ops-starter/content/pages/contact.md

           - pb-6
           - pl-6
           - pr-6
-        borderColor: border-dark
-        borderStyle: solid
-        borderWidth: 1
-        borderRadius: large
+      submitLabel:
+        textAlign: center
-    colors: colors-a
+    colors: colors-f
   - type: GenericSection
     title:
-      text: Contact Information
+      type: TitleBlock
+      text: Other Ways to Reach Us
       color: text-dark
       styles:
         self:
           textAlign: left
-      type: TitleBlock
-    subtitle: ''
+    subtitle: Contact Information
-    text: |-
+    text: >+
-      **Phone:** (787) 548-9643
+      **Phone:** +1 (787) 555-0123

-      **Email:** sonidovivo2011@gmail.com
+      **Email:** contacto@sonidovivo.org

-      **Hours:** Monday-Sunday, 8:00 AM - 8:00 PM AST
+      **Hours:** Monday-Friday, 9AM-6PM AST

+      We're available for emergency rentals outside regular hours.
+Call us to discuss your needs.

     actions: []
+    media: null
     colors: colors-f
     styles:
       self:
-        flexDirection: col
+        flexDirection: row
         justifyContent: center
   - type: GenericSection
     title:
+      type: TitleBlock
-      text: Service Area
+      text: Service Areas
       color: text-dark
-      type: TitleBlock
+      styles:
+        self:
+          textAlign: left
+    subtitle: Island-Wide Coverage
+    text: >+
-    subtitle: We proudly serve all of Puerto Rico
+      We serve all of Puerto Rico, from San Juan to Ponce, Mayagüez to Fajardo.
-    text: >-
-      Whether you're in San Juan, Ponce, Mayagüez, or anywhere else on the island, Sonido Vivo is ready to deliver professional audio equipment for your event.
+      Our professional audio equipment and experienced technicians are ready to make your event a success, wherever you are on the island.

     actions: []
     colors: colors-f
     styles:
       self:
-        padding:
-          - pt-12
-          - pb-12
-          - pl-4
-          - pr-4
-        alignItems: center
-        flexDirection: col
+        flexDirection: row
+        justifyContent: center
   - type: GenericSection
     title:
+      type: TitleBlock
       text: Frequently Asked Questions
       color: text-dark
-      type: TitleBlock
-    subtitle: ''
+      styles:
+        self:
+          textAlign: left
+    subtitle: Common Questions About Our Services
     text: >+
-      **What types of events do you serve?**

-      We provide sound systems for concerts, weddings, corporate events, festivals, church services, and any occasion that needs professional audio.

       **How far in advance should I book?**

-      We recommend booking at least 2-4 weeks in advance, especially for weekend events.
-However, we'll do our best to accommodate last-minute requests.
+      We recommend booking at least 2-3 weeks in advance, especially for weekend events.
+However, we can often accommodate last-minute requests.

       **Do you provide setup and technical support?**

-      Yes, all our rentals include delivery, professional setup, and on-site technical support to ensure everything runs smoothly.
+      Yes!
+All our rentals include professional setup and on-site technical support to ensure everything runs smoothly.

       **What's included in the rental price?**

-      Our rental packages include equipment delivery, setup, operation during the event, and pickup.
-Specific pricing depends on your event size and equipment needs.
+      Our rental prices include equipment delivery, setup, technical support during your event, and pickup after the event.

+      **Can I pick up equipment myself?**

+      Yes, if you prefer to pick up and return equipment yourself, we offer a discount on the rental price.

+      **What if I need to cancel or reschedule?**

+      We understand that plans change.
+Contact us as soon as possible if you need to modify your booking.
+Our cancellation policy varies depending on how far in advance you notify us.

+      **Do you rent equipment for multi-day events?**

+      Absolutely!
+We offer special rates for multi-day rentals and can customize packages for festivals, conferences, and extended events.

+      **What areas of Puerto Rico do you serve?**

+      We provide service throughout Puerto Rico, including San Juan, Ponce, Mayagüez, Caguas, and all other municipalities.

+      **Do you offer bilingual service?**

+      Yes, our team is fully bilingual in Spanish and English to serve all our clients comfortably.

+      **What payment methods do you accept?**

+      We accept cash, all major credit cards, bank transfers, and ATH Móvil for your convenience.

     actions: []
     colors: colors-f
     styles:
       self:
-        padding:
-          - pt-12
-          - pb-40
-          - pl-4
-          - pr-4
-        alignItems: flex-start
-        flexDirection: col
+        flexDirection: row
----
+        justifyContent: center
+seo:
+  metaTitle: Contact Us - Sonido Vivo Professional Audio Rentals
+  metaDescription: >-
+    Contact Sonido Vivo for professional audio equipment rentals in Puerto Rico.
+    Get a quote for your wedding, corporate event, concert, or special occasion.
+  socialImage: /images/main-hero.jpg
+  type: Seo